 I've been very critical of many of Angela Merkel's initiatives over the past few years, and agree with those who think Germany needs to show more leadership on the continent.
 But part and parcel of that is that they can't be constantly snarked at (or worse) every time they try to wield influence.
 And the best starting point there is to start getting the history right and not getting so sucked into what's now practically century-old wartime propaganda.
 There was plenty wrong with Wilhelmine Germany, but it's not as if the vast colonial empires of France and Britain or Woodrow Wilson's drive for white supremacy and Southern redemption were flawless models of democratic liberalism either.

-* Correction—an earlier version of this post described Serbia's territorial ambitions as including Slovakia when in fact their goal was to incorporate Slovenia.
+* Correction, June 28, 2013: An earlier version of this post described Serbia's territorial ambitions as including Slovakia when in fact their goal was to incorporate Slovenia.
+(Return.)